-Consequently, you are required to provide information for this endpoint if the in vitro gene mutation study in bacteria and the in vitro cytogenicity study in mammalian cells or an in vitro micronucleus study provide a negative result.
+Consequently, you are required to provide information for this endpoint if the in vitro gene mutation study in bacteria and the in vitro cytogenicity study in mammalian cells provide a negative result.

 To fulfil the information requirement for the Substance, either the in vitro mammalian cell gene mutation tests using the hprt and xprt genes (OECD TG 476) or the thymidine kinase gene (OECD TG 490) are considered suitable.